reza3vi/reza3vi/README.md

 ## Introduction

+I am a Front End developer with industry experience building websites and web applications.
+I specialize in JavaScript and have professional experience working with Vuejs and Angular.

 - 🔭 I’m currently working as a Senior Frontend Developer
 - 🌱 I’m currently learning web, ui & ux
 - 🏋️ Workout every day!